mlaux/tranoid/README.md

 This is a playable version of the BGA from the beatmania IIDX song [TRANOID](https://www.youtube.com/watch?v=3rSeU75edBk), ported to the NES/Famicom with NESFab.
 The port includes a couple extra features not shown in the original video, like 2-player mode and scorekeeping.

+## Get it

+You can download the latest release [here](https://github.com/mlaux/tranoid/releases/latest).
+To compile the game yourself, the only requirement is having NESFab installed in `../nesfab/`.
+Just clone the repo and run `./compile.sh`.
+I used NESFab 1.5 to develop this, but other versions might work.

 ## Controls

 * Start button to start